 If you have a question regarding your fees or how to pay your fees, contact Student Financial Services at (510) 885-3767.
 You may also speak to a Student Financial Services Representative at rhe Cashier's Office located on the 1st floor in the SA building on the Hayward Campus or at the Academic Services Center on the Concord Campus.

 If you have registered for a class and do not plan to attend , it is your responsiblity to drop the course by the last day of the Drop period.
 Do not assume that by not attending the first class meeting your will automatically be disenrolled.
 Students who wish to withdraw from a course should review the Fee Refund policy for their specific term if they wish to receive a refund.

 For specific drop date deadlines and specific information on refunds, please visit the specific terms refund page.
-To request a refund, you may download and complete the following Refund Request Form.
-Submit the form to the Cashiers Office, in person, via fax at 510-885-4244, or email the form to email@example.com.
+To request a refund, please click HERE.
 Your refund, if appoved will be applied to the original form of payment.
 A $10 refund processing fee will be subtracted from your refund.
 Refund to a credit card may not appear on your statement for one or two billing cycles.